njnadeau/NGScourse/day1lateam.md

 If you are waiting for scripts to run and want something to do you can try the one or both of the next exercises while you wait.

 ## 4. Merging sequence file
-Before aligning the sequence data to the reference genome we probably want to merge the multiple files from each individual (this is also a change to give the file nice names).
+Before aligning the sequence data to the reference genome we probably want to merge the multiple files from each individual (this is also a chance to give the file clearer names).
 ### Exercise
 Use ```zcat``` to merge together all the paired trimmed forward read files and all the paired trimmed reverse read files to generate a single forward read file called ```60A_1.fastq.gz``` and a single reverse read file called ```60A_2.fastq.gz```.
 Can you write a script that would scale this up to merge the reads for the 4 samples in ```raw```, with each runing in parallel on a separate core? *Be very careful!* Subsequent programs will only work if the forward and reverse reads are kept in the same order in the 2 files, so make sure you merge them in the same order.
 Hint: Try using the ```trimmomatic.sh``` script as a starting point.
 Using ```*_1.sanfastq.gz``` and ```*_2.sanfastq.gz``` will make sure the read files are listed in the same order.